In order to compile R for macOS, you will need the following tools:

 Old versions of R provided fall-back versions of dependend libraries.
 This is no longer the case, the following libraries are not present in most recent macOS (or are too old) and have to be installed before R can be compiled:

-Binaries for the above libraries are available in /libs-4
+Binaries for the above libraries are available from the /bin

 Optional tools and libraries

 The following tools and libraries are optional.
 R can be compiled without them, but they provide additional capabilities to R.